It’s Wednesday night , so this series continues.

-It’s Wednesday night , so the story continues.
-Picking up from last week -
+Picking up from last week –

 I literally squealed with delight when I opened up this draft and realized I’m starting with high school stuff.

 So, the blog might be seeming a little more high school heavy, even for me.
 Sorry.
 Too many thoughts.
-We’ll get through it, though.
+We’ll get through it.

 Anyway, last week I was talking about my most amazing teacher in the universe, and how I adore her.
 She really instilled a crazy (wonderful) work ethic in me.
-I worked in the theater on Valentine’s Day, Memorial Day, Easter… I didn’t even have a desire to be anywhere else.
-It was never a sacrifice, because what was I sacrificing if there was nowhere else I’d rather be?
+I worked in the theater on Valentine’s Day, Memorial Day, Easter… I didn’t have a desire to be anywhere else.
+It was never a sacrifice, because what was I sacrificing if there was nowhere I’d rather be?

-So, I’d go sleep through 4 classes, then during the show I’d lay in the corner until it was time for a number, and I would dance my feet off while making humongous facial expressions.
+So, I’d go sleep through 4 classes.
+During the show I’d lay in the corner until it was time for a number.
+Then I’d dance my feet off while making humongous facial expressions.
 (Go ahead and watch the tapes!)
 As soon as a number was over, I’d go shut down until the next one.

 Unless you are literally dying right now, there’s an audience that needs to be entertained.

-I was truly stressed about it – labored breathing, darting eyes and thoughts.
+I was truly stressed about it – labored breathing, darting eyes and thoughts stressed.
 She taught me so well.
-Is this an extenuating circumstance enough?
+Is this circumstance extenuating enough?
 I’m not literally dying right now.

 She then shared with me a few stories of extenuating circumstances through the years where people would learn their lines from hospital beds.
-Okay, I’m not alone.
+Okay, I’m not so alone.